kissmygritts/mitchellgritts/content/posts/2020-03-01-gridsome-from-scratch.md

 /* TYPOGRAPHY */
 body {
-  font-family: 'Libre Baskerville', serif;
+  font-family: "Libre Baskerville", serif;
 }

+h1,
+h2,
+h3,
+h4,
-h1, h2, h3, h4, h5 {
+h5 {
-  font-family: 'Libre Franklin', sans-serif;
+  font-family: "Libre Franklin", sans-serif;
 }
 ```

 Coool!
 Things changed.
 I'm going to go ahead and add all the additional CSS from type-scale.com.
 Check the [GitHub diff](https://github.com/kissmygritts/beginning-gridsome/commit/79325e6d295bc8260ee1ade2604d6c0019de708b?diff=unified) for all the changes.

-*Note that I've made changes to a few other files as well.
+_Note that I've made changes to a few other files as well.
 I changed the width of the about me content to ems instead of pixels.
-And added styles for anchor tags.*
+And added styles for anchor tags._

 That is the final bit of work I will do for the portion of the site.
 [Check the 02-main-styles](https://github.com/kissmygritts/beginning-gridsome/tree/master/02-main-styles) for a complete look at the project so far.